lytves/twitter-lists-bot/README.md

 ### License

-twitter-lists-bot is released under an MIT License.
+twitter-lists-bot is released under the MIT License.